 - Driver Improvement Program (DIP) in New Jersey: Although conditional/restricted licenses are not offered, if your license is suspended for accumulating 12 to 14 points in over two years, the DIP program allows you to participate in a classroom course in lieu of the 30-day suspension.
 If you successfully complete the program, you may be able to drop up to 3 points from your record.

-What Happens If I Am Pulled Over with a Restricted License?
+What Happens If I Am Pulled Over with a Restricted License in New York?

 The conditions of driving with a restricted or conditional license include harsher penalties.
 Any infraction could result in a mandatory six month suspension and an appearance in court.